scala/docs.scala-lang/_overviews/toolkit/munit-intro.md

 ---
 title: Testing with MUnit
 type: chapter
-description: The introduction of the munit library
+description: The introduction of the MUnit library
-num: 2
+num: 5
-previous-page: introduction
+previous-page: intro-project
-next-page: munit-test-suite
+next-page: munit-write-tests
 ---